feilipu/yaz180/construction_notes.md

 ## PCB Version 2.2 (2018)

 The ESP-01S won't boot with its IO held high.
 Therefore the two IO pins need to be removed from the connector before it is soldered into the PCB.
-This modification together with fix for PCB v2.1 (2017) is shown below.
+This modification together with fix for PCB v2.1 (2017) is shown above.